asteriondb/dbTwig/README.md

 to install all of the middle-tier dependencies.

 The listener has been integrated with systemd.
-In the ./dbTwig/admin you will find two configuration files:
+In the ./dbTwig/admin directory you will find two configuration files:

     1. asterion - Edit this file as required and copy it to /etc/sysconfig
     2. dbTwig.service - Edit this file as required and copy it to /usr/lib/systemd/system